RyanBaig/ICEPOS/README.md

 ```
 - Type `run.bat` or `./run.bat` if you are using Windows Powershell.
 - It will automatically install all dependencies (if needed) for the app to work.
-- If you want to use it frequently then create a shortcut for the `run.bat` file.
+- If you want to use it frequently, create a shortcut for the `run.bat` file.

 ## Features